-- 1. Academic Subunit designates a department, institute, program, centre and other entities whose senior academic administrator is an employee unless a member of the Board of Governors. - 2.
-Academic Unit designates a faculty, division, library, college, school or other unit headed by a dean, director, University Librarian or other person excluded from the bargaining unit as managerial by the certificate issued by the Ontario Labour Relations Board, 18 June, 1975. - 3.
+- Academic Subunit designates a department, institute, program, centre and other entities whose senior academic administrator is an employee. - Academic Unit designates a faculty, division, library, college, school or other unit headed by a dean, director, University Librarian or other person excluded from the bargaining unit as managerial by the certificate issued by the Ontario Labour Relations Board, 18 June, 1975. - 3.
 Academic Year designates the period thus named and specified annually by Senate. - 4.
 Bilateral/Parity describes committees created by the parties pursuant to the Collective Agreement which contain equal numbers of representatives of each of the parties. - 5.
 Board of Governors (hereinafter called the Board) is the body referred to by that name in the Carleton University Act. - 6.
 Canadian designates a citizen, a legally resident landed immigrant, or those legally resident in Canada pursuant to a Ministerial permit. - 7.
 Carleton University is the body corporate defined by the Carleton College Act (1952) as amended by the Carleton University Act (1957) and the Carleton University Act (1968). - 8.
 Carleton University Act designates the several Acts enumerated in no. 7 above as amended from time to time in the future by the Legislature of the Province of Ontario. - 9.

-C.A.U.T. designates the Canadian Association of University Teachers, a body corporate incorporated under letters patent granted by the Deputy Registrar General of Canada, 24 November, 1970. - 10.
-Chairperson/Director of an institute, program or centre designates the senior academic administrator in a subunit such as a department, institute, program or centre, appointed in accordance with procedures laid down for the governance of the University by Senate and the Board of Governors, and who is a faculty employee unless a member of the Board of Governors. - 11.
-Confirmation of Appointment designates a form of continuous appointment granted to professional librarian employees and Lecturer (Instructor) Employees according to the procedures described in this Collective Agreement. - 12.
-Continuing Employee designates an employee on staff on both June 30, and July 1, including employees on any form of leave. - 13.
-Dean designates the senior Academic officer of a faculty, appointed in accordance withprocedures laid down for the governance of the University by Senate and the Board of Governors. - 14.
-Department (or equivalent) (hereinafter described as a department) designates a subunit of the faculties or divisions including departments, schools, institutes, programs, centres and other academic subunits. - 15.
+C.A.U.T. designates the Canadian Association of University Teachers, a body corporate incorporated under letters patent granted by the Deputy Registrar General of Canada, 24 November, 1970.

+Chairperson/Director of an institute, program or centre designates the senior academic administrator in a subunit such as a department, institute, program or centre, appointed in accordance with procedures laid down for the governance of the University by Senate and the Board of Governors.

+Confirmation of Appointment designates a form of continuous appointment granted to professional librarian employees and Lecturer (Instructor) Employees (hereinafter called Instructor employees) according to the procedures described in this Collective Agreement.

+Continuing Employee designates an employee on staff on both June 30, and July 1, including employees on any form of leave.

+Dean designates the senior Academic officer of a faculty, appointed in accordance with procedures laid down for the governance of the University by Senate and the Board of Governors.

+Department (or equivalent) (hereinafter described as a department) designates a subunit of the faculties or divisions including departments, schools, institutes, programs, centres and other academic subunits.

 Director of a School designates the senior academic administrator of a school who is not an employee, for the purposes of this Collective Agreement.